-Timmins, Ontario Properties
+Timmins Ontario Properties

 HighGold has 100% ownership of three properties in the Timmins, Ontario gold camp: the Munro-Croesus property, the Golden Mile property and the Golden Perimeter property.
 The properties can be explored year-round, with winter months particularly favorable for drilling when frozen conditions enhance access.

-A planned 5000m, two-rig drill program was initiated in February 2020 to include drilling on all three of HighGold's Ontario properties.
-The program was suspended prematurely on March 17, 2020 in response to the COVID-19 pandemic, after completing a total of 2,524 meters consisting of:
+A planned 5000-meter, two-rig drill program was initiated in February 2020 to include drilling on all three of HighGold's Ontario properties.
+The program was suspended prematurely on March 17, 2020 in response to the COVID-19 pandemic, after completing a total of 2,524 meters consisting of 5 drill holes for 1,553 meters at Golden Perimeter and 6 drill holes for 971 meters at Munro-Croesus.
+Highlights from the drilling include: